!! Before anything: make sure you made a backup!

 First, we need to get the combined list of all “good” images that are used on the website, so later we can delete all files that are not used.

 I’ll show one of the cases as an example.
 It’s an online bookstore.
-We’ve managed to get rid of 32 thousands of useless files and free up to 75% of disk space on web server.
+We’ve managed to get rid of 32 thousand of useless files and free up to 75% of disk space on a web server.

 Before: 42096 images 4767 MB